-If you think the renter would prefer social media rather than email, send them a Facebook message and ask for feedback on your wall.
-They’ll either need to have “liked” your vacation rental Page or be a “friend” in order for you to send them a message.
+If you think the renter would prefer social media rather than email, send them a Facebook message and ask for feedback on your business's Facebook page.

-If other guests have already started leaving you reviews on 3rd party websites, such as TripAdvisor and Yelp, encourage others to add reviews to boost your rating.
+If other guests have already started leaving you reviews on listing sites, encourage others to add reviews to boost your rating.
 These peer-to-peer reviews offer peace of mind to the renter that they are reading reviews from other travelers – not just taking the owner’s word for it.

 If a guest booked one of your properties through a specific channel, it may be easier for your guest to leave a review on the respective channel.
 Some channels send an automatic request for reviews.
 Others, like Airbnb, require that you leave a review on the guest before the channel sends an automated request to the guest to review their stay.